shobi1319/Contacts-Diary/README.md

 ## 2. Muhammad Shoaib
 ## 3. Syed Dinal Shah

+# Important:
+# first create four text file in paste them in the src folder.
+ # then copy their address paste on line numbers given in photographs.

 ## Steps to open:
 ##### 1. open cmd go to src folder of project, or if you have IDE open Contacts diary project in it.
 ##### 2. Run the Program,